-Dr. Dechter and Dr. Moy can diagnose and treat gum disease in Silver spring.
-They place an emphasis on the importance of gum health in the long term care of your smile.
+Dr. Dechter and Dr. Moy can diagnose and treat gum disease in Silver Spring.
+They place an emphasis on the importance of gum health in the long-term care of your smile.

+Restorative dentistry often becomes necessary when gum disease progresses, as it can lead to tooth loss and other significant dental issues.
 Routine dental care can provide a foundation for maintaining gum health, providing the opportunity for us to screen for the early signs of gum disease.
 If you catch and treat gum disease early, less invasive treatments can be successful.

 Stages of Gum Disease